The best restaurants on the Roman coast

 06.9846744

-Da Alceste is a historical fish restaurant, a point of reference for seafood cuisine and the portodanzese tradition.
+Da Alceste is a historical fish restaurant in Anzio, a point of reference for seafood cuisine and the portodanzese tradition.
 Alceste and Giuseppe’s children, Gino and Maria Elena Regolanti, keep the family tradition alive with historical dishes with a modern touch.
-Among the first courses, you’ll find big classics like spaghetti a vongole or with anchovies and percorino as well as main courses with a vintage taste like pesce all’acqua pazza, al forno with potatoes, fried, and guazzetti.
+Among the first courses, you’ll find big classics like spaghetti with clams or with anchovies and pecorino as well as main courses with a vintage taste like pesce all’acqua pazza, fresh fish, cooked in a flavorful broth, or guazzetto di pesce, a wholesome fish stew.
 The beautiful terrace is worth a mention.

 Da Romolo al porto